 Origins (Part 1) – John Longhurst’s Dreamworld Stories

 Dreamworld is one of the few things & places I hold dear to my heart.
 In fact, this entire piece is the result of almost two decades of personal interest into one of the country’s most visited landmarks.
 There’s no other way to put it – through the friends and opportunities i’ve gained over the years as a result of Dreamworld, it has helped play a direct role in forming the very man I am today.
-And also for many of my younger years, the Gold Coast theme park also played a part as my personal coping mechanism for dealing with the passing for my father.

 “…founded on the very same principals, quality and fundamental design as Disneyland..”

 Over that time when I had visited the park the most, my fascination had grown substantially, and by the time I was fourteen, during 2004 & 2005, i’d go there, at the bare minimum, at least once a month, sometimes more, all in an attempt to learn more about the past, the present and the future of Dreamworld and its attractions.
 What I had come to realise in the years that followed that beneath the corporate brand tie-ins and the monolithic thrill rides lied a much purer and simple identity, one that was founded on the very same principles, quality and fundamental design as Disneyland, in California.
 It is still known today as the happiest place on earth, and for a time, Dreamworld’s very ethos was to be the best possible Disney-esque “trip away from the everyday” for the relatively small amount of tourists (at least, by comparison to Disneyland) that came to the Gold Coast.
 As John Longhurst, the man that built Dreamworld with his bare hands had mentioned very early on in our conversations, he was quick to point out this fact, noting that “Nobody could build a Disneyland in Australia, we haven’t got the potential or the population.”